Read the transcript of our podcast roundtable discussion with Kirobel Begashaw, Tsion Tewodros and Guluma Berhanu.

 Kirobel: Great Quote!
 I guess it happened gradually and then suddenly.
-As part of our work, we conduct field visits quite often to health facilities and one thing I quickly noticed was that many of the mothers in rural areas were illiterate i.e. they couldn’t read or write.
-In fact research shows that only around 52% of people in Ethiopia are literate.
+As part of our work, we conduct field visits to health facilities and one thing I quickly noticed was that many of the mothers in rural areas were illiterate.
+In fact data shows that only around 52% of people in Ethiopia are literate.

-However, the health system in Ethiopia provides mothers with EPI reminder cards to assist them in knowing when they should come in for their next appointment.
-This immediately was a red flag to me because here we are working to improve EPI performance but we’re not looking at things from the patient/consumer perspective.
-It led me to believe that this was possibly a big reason why we see high defaulter rates in the rural areas!
+However, the health system in Ethiopia provides mothers with immunization reminder cards to assist them in knowing when they should come in for their next appointment.
+This immediately was a red flag to me because here we are working to improve immunization performance but we are not looking at things from the patient/consumer perspective.
+It led me to believe that this was a big reason why we see high defaulter rates in rural areas.

-So after weeks and weeks of silently thinking about this, I realized on one of our next field visits that many mothers in rural areas would wear cultural bracelets.
-Therein was the spark for the idea!!
+So after weeks and weeks of thinking about this, I realized on one of our field visits that many mothers in rural areas would wear cultural bracelets.
+Therein was the spark for the idea.
 The aha moment!
-That we could create ‘reminder bracelets’ which resemble the cultural ones and they could be used to assist mothers in knowing when to take their children to the health facility for immunizations.
+That we could create ‘reminder bracelets’ which resemble the cultural ones and they could be used to assist mothers in knowing when to take their children to the health facility for immunization.

 And with all journeys, you need a bit of luck, and it was just our luck that Acasus at the time was funding innovative ideas to pilot, so it was the perfect opportunity!

-So the team and I, then went about designing and developing the reminder bracelets, and the rest is history!
+So the team and I went about designing and developing the reminder bracelets, and the rest is history!

 Tsion: So a funny but interesting challenge we encountered early on in the launch of the pilot happened in Afar.
 The reminder bracelets were so colorful and appealing that the mothers and even health workers wanted to keep them/not remove the beads after the sessions!
 This of course caused a dilemma as the reminder bracelets are designed in a way where each bead on the bracelet represents a vaccine and is supposed to be removed after each session.

 Guluma: We first started to see results around October/November last year.
-It was really encouraging to see both strong quantitative and qualitative findings coming out of the pilot as we were all so excited to see if this intervention would work.
+It was really encouraging to see both strong quantitative and qualitative findings coming out of the pilot.

 However, to see the full impact of the reminder bracelets, it takes around 12 months as we wait for the child to complete all routine immunizations, and this then allows us to also calculate the second key indicator which is the Measles dropout rate.

-So what this meant initially was that we each focused on a separate part of the work i.e. designing the bracelet, discussing with RHBs, selecting pilot sites, getting feedback from health workers, managing the launch, etc.
+So what this meant initially was that we each focused on a separate part of the work i.e. designing the bracelet, discussing with regional offices, selecting pilot sites, getting feedback from health workers, managing the launch, etc.